Yashraj2308004/Task-3/Internship-Task3/Readme.md

   - Multiple critical vulnerabilities discovered.
   - Services like Apache, Samba, vsFTPd, and MySQL were outdated and exploitable.
   - I have also provided the reports generated for both scans.
+  - I was unable to upload those in pdf format because of file size issue that's why I have uploaded them in HTML format.

 ---